greenelab/deep-review/all-sections.md

 consistently outperform RF by such a margin" [@xOaTIeBY].
-Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg; @yAoN5gTU], with [@yAoN5gTU] showing that the benefits of multitask networks had not yet saturated even with 259 targets.
+Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg; @yAoN5gTU], with [@yAoN5gTU] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
 Although a deep learning approach, DeepTox [@Y1D0SZrO], was also the overall winner of another competition, the Toxicology in the 21st Century (Tox21) Data Challenge, it did not dominate